 Learning Mechanism of Artificial Neural Networks : Backpropagation

-Artificial neural networks with feedforward structure consist of three different layer types.
-The input layer is the first layer of the network, and input values enter the artificial neural network with the aid of this layer.
-The output layer is the last layer of the network, and after the input values have passed through various operations, they reach output layer as output values, then they exit the network from this layer.
-The hidden layers are layers between the input and output layers, and they can be formed in various structures.
+Artificial neural networks with feedforward structure consist of three different types of layers.
+First layer of the networks is called input layer and data enter the network through the input layer.
+Last layer of the network is called output layer.
+After data passed the network, they reach output layer and exit the network from here.
+Hidden layers are the layers between input and output layers.
+They can be formed in any size and any number.

-All these layers have neuron structures in various numbers, and artificial neural networks are formed with the connections that these neurons make with each other.
-Beside input data, there are weight values assigned to each connections made by the neurons in the layer.
-These weight values can be summarized as the effect values of the inputs on the output.
+All those layers mentioned above have neurons in various numbers.
+Artificial neural networks are formed with the connections that neurons make with each other.
+Beside input data, there are weight values assigned to each neuron connection.
+These weight values can be interpreted as the effect of inputs on the output.
 Initially these weight values are assigned randomly.
-What we mean by learning of an artificial neural network is that the process of updating these weight values for a certain period of time to make the network to be able to give correct outputs for various input data.
+What we mean by learning of an artificial neural network is that the process of updating these weight values for a certain period of time to make the network give correct outputs for various input data.
 This process of updating weights is called backpropagation algorithm.

 Let’s imagine that we have created an artificial neural network with the structure shown above.
 We will do a forward pass and we will calculate total loss and finally we will do a backward pass as an example to demonstrate how the backpropagation algorithm works.
 For this, we will first determine the random input and weight values that ourselves will select and we will also determine the output values that we want to achieve in the same way.
 Let’s choose our bias values as 1.